idvorkin/idvorkin.github.io/_posts/2017-02-17-job-hunt-stress.md

 **Lack of options for next jobs**

-- Figure out what you want to accomplish - I use the Business model You approach to figuring it out.
+- Figure out what you want to accomplish - I throught through the [Business model You Canvas ](/bmu) and my [dream job](/dream-job) figuring it out.
 - Look around for who is hiring
 - Start and maintain a list of candidate jobs
 - Have a worst case scenario job